Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 ## Difficulty
 The game has three difficulty as well as a secret dev mode difficulty that can be found to the left of the easy box if the user walks through the wall.
 Each difficulty applies a different modifier to the damage the enemy deals to the castle, making it so that the castle will fall faster at higher difficulty.
 This thus leave the user with less room for errors in their decision making and skills.

-## User Interface
+## The Castle
 The castle has a health and a round counter above it so that the user can observe the state of the castle.
 These counter are dynamic and will change accordingly.
+The castle will also catch on fire when it is at 0 health.

+## User Interface
 A count down will also appear in front of the user whenever a round is about to begin.
-The user can also summon a wand by using the left touch pad to open a spawner or the spacebar if using the simulated model.
+If the user loses, a game over message is displayed.
+The user can also summon a wand by using the left touch pad to open a spawner menu or the spacebar if using the simulated model.
 When grabbing the spawner, a wand will spawn in front of them.

 ### The wand
 The wand is a weapon of magic wielded by wizards of all of fantasy, and in D&D campaigns.
 The wand was coded so that upon grabbing it, the wand will shoot a bolt of kinetic energy that pushes the vehicle it touches back.
 The bolt is a ball that has a particle trail on it that lingers a little while before dissapearing.
-Since it activate on grab, the user has to do cool tricks to utilize it to its full potential.
+Since it activate on grab, the user has to do cool hand tricks to utilize it to its full potential.

 ## Stages
 The first stage is a ground level where the player can walk around as well as use VRTK's teleport function to move further than their room space.
 The second stage is when the castle will begin to fly using the power of the hot air balloon.
 Here, the user is larger and should be able to comfortably walk around the castle to grab enemies.
 Since tank can't fly, we've attached balloon to the tank in order to keep the tank relevant.
 After the user beat this stage, the castle's hot air balloon will deflate and it's rocket booster hidden in its tower will reveal itself and we have lift off!
 In the space stage, the user will still find missiles, but also two different UFO's.
 These alien have no intention of letting you preserve your kingdom.
 The stage remains in this space level for the rest of the game.
 Each of these stages has a different sky box to reflect their enviroment.